4 min read

 3 min read

+Wonder no more!
 We sat down with Peter Van Buskirk, former dean of admission with over 25 years of experience, to show you what behind the scenes of college admissions looks like.
-This interactive webinar contains a wealth of information that helps paint the picture of what college admission offices consider when sorting through applicants!
+You'll get a sense of what they're looking for in your college application.

 You can read this blog post for the gist, or watch the full event replay.

-With Peter as our guide, we are immersed in a fictional admission process while sorting through theoretical, potential students trying to get into “Easton University.”
+During the webinar, Peter walks through a fictional admission process while sorting through theoretical, potential students trying to get into “Easton University.”
 Easton is a fake, private, co-ed, liberal arts, NCAA Division III college located in North Carolina.
-Before sorting through which applicants we are offering acceptance to, Peter educates us on the ins and outs of the admissions process.
+Before sorting through which applicants Easton will accept, Peter walks through the ins and outs of the admissions process.
+We recommend watching it to get a sense of how college admissions folks review applications.

-Peter introduces us to “The Pyramid of Selectivity,” a framework that dissects the various labels colleges use to describe themselves, ranging from "Most Highly Selective" to "Highly Selective," "Selective," and "Somewhat Selective."
+During the webinar, Peter introduces the “The Pyramid of Selectivity” concept, a framework that dissects the various labels colleges use to describe themselves, ranging from "Most Highly Selective" to "Highly Selective," "Selective," and "Somewhat Selective."

 In the world of college admissions, there are two distinct agendas at play.

-However, lurking beneath this surface lies the hidden agenda.
-It revolves around financial considerations, the likelihood of an applicant actually enrolling if accepted, and the notorious SAT score.
+Then, colleges have what Peter calls a hidden agenda.
+It revolves around financial considerations, the likelihood of an applicant actually enrolling if accepted, and their SAT or ACT score.
 Colleges are acutely aware of the return on investment they can expect from students based on their financial status, which plays a pivotal role in the admissions process.
-Furthermore, the chances of an applicant actually committing to a college after acceptance are evaluated, emphasizing the importance of building meaningful relationships with the institution of choice.
-These relationships demonstrate the alignment of the student's goals and sense of purpose with the college's ability to fulfill them.
+Plus, the chances of an applicant actually committing to a college after acceptance are evaluated.

-The SAT and ACT, standardized tests, loom as a crucial factor in the equation.
+The SAT and ACT are also still a crucial factor in the equation.
 They serve as a tool for decision-makers to gauge a student's potential for success in their first year of college.
 Colleges are cautious about admitting students who may lack the motivation and resilience necessary for success, making an impressive SAT score a valuable asset in the application process.
 Peter advises applicants to try both tests to determine which one best showcases their value and knowledge.
-Furthermore, Peter recommends taking each test at least three times, as studies suggest that students tend to improve their scores with each attempt.
-This comprehensive approach to college admissions illustrates the multifaceted nature of the process and the strategies students can employ to maximize their chances of acceptance.
+He also recommends taking each test at least three times, as studies suggest that students tend to improve their scores with each attempt.
+Plus, some colleges allow superscoring, which allows you to take your highest score per section across multiple testing attempts.

 Keep in mind, it is your choice what you submit to colleges.
 You get to decide what they see and when!

 The college admissions process is complex and multifaceted, with numerous factors that can set you apart from the competition.
-It's natural to wonder which attributes are the most crucial in this highly competitive landscape.
-Fortunately, through this event, you now have an engaging exercise that can provide valuable insights into what truly matters to college admission decision-makers.
-Armed with this new knowledge, you can embark on your college application journey with confidence and a clearer sense of how to stand out in the eyes of admission committees.
+We hope this event helps you build confidence and a clearer sense of how to stand out in the eyes of admissions offices.

 Be sure to check out the recorded event to see who makes it into Easton and why!